-If you are a bright, productive intellectual property attorney, and want to practice in Milwaukee or Madison, please consider Andrus.
-Our firm not only has a prolific patent and trademark prosecution practice, but also is involved extensively in intellectual property litigation, as well as sophisticated international work.
+If you are a bright, productive intellectual property attorney, please consider Andrus.
+Our firm not only has a prolific patent and trademark prosecution practice, but is also involved extensively in intellectual property litigation and sophisticated international work.
 Qualified attorneys interested in any or all of these practice areas are encouraged to contact the firm.
 In order to be considered, lateral hires need to be registered to practice before the U.S. Patent and Trademark Office and also need to be admitted to the State Bar of Wisconsin (or at least willing to sit for the Wisconsin State bar exam).
 Advanced engineering or science degrees, or work experience prior to law school is a plus, especially for relatively young attorneys.

 If you are interested in employment at Andrus either as a practicing attorney or as a summer associate, please send a resume, transcripts, and writing samples to the address or email address below.
 If you are interested in employment at Andrus as a paralegal, please send a resume to the address or email address below.

 Andrus Intellectual Property Law, LLP